OCR and Indexing is part of Filevine’s Docs+ Features, which also include Docs+ PDF.

 OCR and indexing can be applied either historically, where all applicable documents already in the Org are indexed and become searchable by text, or moving forward, where all applicable new documents in that Org are indexed.

-If you are using Filevine’s legacy 2-way integration with Google Drive or Dropbox, the OCR and indexing feature may not currently be available.
+If you are using Filevine’s legacy 2-way integration with Google Drive, the OCR and indexing feature may not currently be available.

 File Properties Section